-These guidelines are for people who are speaking at the IFBF 2022 Summer conference.
+These guidelines are for people who are speaking at the IFBF 2023 Conference.
 They explain what you should provide and give guidance for your content.
 If you have any questions, please contact us.

 You are responsible for ensuring that you have the rights to the content of your presentation and associated materials, and that you have not infringed the rights of others.
 You agree that you have the consent of any co-authors.

 Presentations are an ideal way to promote your research, products, or services.
 Your presentation should encourage delegates to contact you and exchange ideas.

 Your presentation should be lively and informative.
 It should cover a scientific, technical, financial, or commercial aspect of flow batteries.
 Although we are interested to learn about your company’s or institution’s plans and commercial ambitions, your presentation should not be used for advertising or promotion.

 Presentations will be grouped into sessions, each with a specific theme.
 Each themed session will be moderated by a Chair.
 The Chair will introduce you by name, your company or institution, and the topic of your work.
 The time slot for your presentation and questions will be 15 minutes.
 You will be warned at 12 minutes to allow time for questions moderated by the Chair.

 This is a conference about flow batteries, not climate change or renewable energy.
 Most delegates will know about power systems.
 Please do not spend excessive time talking about these topics unless they are specifically relevant to your work.

 If you are using slides, we advise no more than one slide per minute.
 If you wish to share detailed information or data, consider including this in your conference paper which will be available to delegates during your presentation.

 The conference language is English, but the IFBF is international and English is not the first language of most speakers and delegates.
 We ask native English speakers to consider their choice of words and aim to be easily understood.
 If English is not your native language and you would like to rehearse your presentation with an English speaker, please contact us.